 Unfortunately, power plays of this sort are not the exclusive domain of 8-year-olds.
-“All-or-nothing” power plays take a variety of forms in different age groups and in different situations.
+“All-or-nothing” takes a variety of forms in different age groups and in different situations.

-“Now or never” is one variation that is often seen in the sexual arena.
-The threat between single individuals is: “If you don’t sleep with me, then I don’t want to have anything to do with you.”
+“Now or never” is one variation often seen in the sexual arena.
+The threat is: “If you don’t sleep with me now, then I might have to end this relationship.”

-In married couples, it’s: “If you don’t want to have sex with me, then I’ll have to find myself another partner.”
+In “committed” couples, it could go like this: “If you don’t want to have sex with me, then I’ll have to find myself another partner.”

-Another example of an “all-or-nothing” power play is the “incredible sulk.”
-With this one, Dad sits in his easy chair and withdraws all his affection from the entire family until he gets what he wants.
+One variation of an “all-or-nothing” power play is the “incredible sulk.”
+With this, Mr. Grump sits in his easy chair and withdraws all his affection from the entire family until he gets what he wants.

-The familiar “you're either for me or against me” is sometimes used to effectively stifle criticism.
+Then there’s the variation called “you're either for me or against me,” which is sometimes used to effectively stifle criticism.
 The implication is that you're disloyal if you have any criticism whatsoever.

-Sales people turn the “all-or-nothing” approach to their advantage when they threaten you with the story of a man who came by earlier and wanted to buy the same used car that you like.
-That prospective buyer went home for his checkbook, so you better “buy it or lose it.”
+Salespeople turn “all-or-nothing” into a sales pitch when they threaten with the story of the man who came by earlier and wanted to buy the same used car that you’re looking at now.
+The prospective buyer went home for his checkbook, so you better “buy it or lose it.”

 Do we have to buy the car?
-The marble game end?
+Must the marble game end?
 Do we have to have sex, even when we don't feel like it?
 If we don't want to give in, what are the options when we are on the receiving end of an “all-or-nothing” power play?

 Sometimes we may decide we've seen enough and simply conclude that it's not worth dealing with this type of behavior.
 We can simply withdraw from the relationship.

-If we don't decide to end the relationship, then we can try to discover more effective responses to the “all-or-nothing” power play.
+If we don't want to end the relationship, then we can try to discover more effective responses to “all-or-nothing.”
 This power play's success depends upon the arousal of fear.
-We are vulnerable when we fear that we will lose, or fail to attain, something that we want.
+We are vulnerable when we fear that we will lose or fail to attain something that we want.

-It’s worth a try, anyway.
+It’s worth a try.
 Sometimes people use power plays because they don’t know about cooperation.
-An invitation may be all that they need.
+An invitation to cooperate may be exactly what they need.